OverDriver05/HDest-Modern-Weapons-Pack/README.md

     - Part of the fifth generation of Kalashnikov rifles (AK-12, AK-15, AK-19, AK-308).
 Designed for international export.
 	- The 7.62x51mm version of the old AKM.
 Shares mags with the M14
 	- Around the same recoil compared to the AK-15
-	- Has "NATO" rails to attach attachments such as optics and flashlight
+	- Has "NATO" rails to attach attachments such as optics
 	- Firemodes: Semi/Auto
 	- Loadout code is w18

 - Added RPK-16 (w19)
     - Replacement for the RPK-74.
 For simplicity, think of a higher capacity AK-12
 	- Features a new 95 round 5.45mm drum.
 Loadout code for drum is m19
-	- Has "NATO" rails to attach attachments such as optics and flashlight
+	- Has "NATO" rails to attach attachments such as optics
 	- Firemodes: Semi/Auto
 	- Loadout code of gun is w19